phpvms/docs/versioned_docs/version-v7.x/installation/legacy-upgrade.md

 ## Command Line

 The importer tool can also be run on the command line, via a PHP artisan command.
-Before running the importer, you should install phpVMS using the installer.
+Before running the importer, you should install phpvms using the installer.
 Both the `config.php` and `.env` files will need to exist.

 :::caution